 These settings send your data to Google, so I recommend disabling as many as you can do without.
 Let’s look at them.

 Autocomplete searches and URLs: I recommend disabling, to prevent Google from recording what you type in the address bar.
-However, this feature definitely makes searching faster.
+However, this feature makes searching faster.

 Show suggestions for similar pages when a page can’t be found: I recommend disabling.